2026 Spark Award FAQ

 Can I submit my application via email?

 No. Applications must be submitted through our Artists Grants Portal, available by visiting www.millerfound.org.
-Email applications cannot be accepted.
+Emailed applications cannot be accepted under any circumstance.

 If you need assistance with our Grants Portal, email artiststech@millerfound.org